betterscientificsoftware/bssw.io/Site/ContentTypes.md

 whereas other content (we hope) is submitted unsolicited.

 ### Complexity
-*Complexity* has to do with the amount of *effort* needed by **EB Members** or **EB Assistants** in supporting the development of the content.
+*Complexity* has to do with how technically complicated the material is either for reviewers to review or for readers to later read.
+It effects the level of *effort* by **EB Members** or **EB Assistants** in supporting the development of the content.
 This includes review of the content for relevance, tone of evaluative statements, the shear length/size of the article, etc.

-Low complexity content requires only a basic sanity check for review whereas other content may require a degree of vetting similar to that used for a conference proceedings.
+Low complexity content such as **Events** requires only a basic sanity check for review whereas other content such as an original **Article** may require a degree of vetting similar to that used for a conference proceedings.

 We expect **Event** type to be of low complexity, **Curated** low-medium and **Article** medium-high.